freeradical13/freeradical13.github.io/index.md

 [Fungi][] (singular fungus) are a kingdom of single- or multi-cellular eukaryotic organisms which are similar to animals in that they are heterotrophs (no photosynthesis) but different in that they have cell walls made of chitin.
 Fungi includes yeasts, molds, and mushrooms.

+### Cell Death

+Cell death is either caused by necrosis or a process of programmed cell death.

+[Necrosis][] is a cell injury caused by extracellular factors (e.g. trauma, toxins, etc.) which leads to [autolysis][] (or self-digestion).

+[Programmed cell death][] is the regulated death of a cell proximately using intracellular mechanisms such as apoptosis, autophagy, and necroptosis.

+[Apoptosis][] is a form of programmed cell death in which processes such as signal transduction instruct the cell to commit suicide.

+[Autophagy][] is a form of programmed cell death in which certain signals lead to the creation of [autophagosomes][] which are double-layered vesicles that consume parts of a cell and which are ultimately fused with lysosomes for degradation.

+[Necroptosis][] is a programmed form of necrosis and may be an alternative or backup to apoptosis.

 ## Viruses

 [Viruses][] (singular viron) have DNA or RNA but do not have a nucleus or other organelles.
 Instead, viruses surround their genome with a protein shell called a [capsid][].
 Viruses may have an additional [viral envelope][] around the capsid.
 Viruses reproduce by injecting their genes into an existing cell.
 Viral RNA may be called vRNA.